-Belgium showing no fight sad to see – Zabaleta
+Belgium showing no fight sad to see - Zabaleta

 This content is not available in your location.

-Pablo Zabaleta says Belgium players are "not fighting for their country" after 2-0 defeat against Morocco in their Group F match at the World Cup.
+Pablo Zabaleta says Belgium players are "not fighting for their country" after a 2-0 defeat by Morocco in their Group F match at the World Cup.

 MATCH REPORT: Late Morocco goals seal stunning win over Belgium